aerogear/charmil/docs/src/charmil_logger.md

 Charmil logger provides a unified way to log messages across the entire Cobra CLI.

 ## Functions provided by logger
-Logger provides multiple functions, which can be used at many use-cases like Info, Error etc. For now logger supports the following functions:
+The logger provides multiple functions, which have a variety of use cases such as Info, Error etc. For now logger supports the following functions:
 ```go
 Info(args ...interface{})
 Error(args ...interface{})